Focus: Children and Youth, Education, Health, Livelihoods

-THREE primary healthcare clinics in the city treat hundreds of patients every day.
-The team of doctors and health workers also run specialist programmes to treat TB, cancer, HIV and leprosy – a non-fatal disease that attracts profound stigma.
+THREE primary healthcare clinics treat hundreds of patients every day.
+The team of doctors and health workers also run specialist programmes to treat TB, leprosy, cancer and HIV.
 Plus, they provide support for the disabled, including mobility aids like crutches and wheelchairs.
 A total of 6,000 patient were treated in 2016 at the three clinics.
 Rs 850 a month can supply medication for a diabetic patient requiring insulin.
-Rs 5,800 per month treats an extreme drug-resistant tuberculosis patient.
+Rs 2,600 per month will treat cancer patients requiring chemo.

 ON the road six days a week, this clinic on wheels stops in different neighbourhoods to provide treatment and health education to street dwellers.
-Much of this involves de-worming, and measures against lice and scabies – all common ailments of the homeless.
 Food and clothing are also handed out, along with vital mobility aids like crutches.
 This programme has had great success in early detection of leprosy and TB, allowing for crucial medical intervention at the first stage of the diseases.
 In 2016, Street Medicine served more than 8,000 patients.

-AROUND 650 children from local slums are given coaching and support designed to help them thrive in mainstream government schools – the monthly cost per child is Rs 1,600.
-They are enrolled between the ages of four and six and admitted into state schools.
-Then they continue to support the youngsters with classes in computers, drawing, dance and singing – as well as two meals a day and medical support.
+AROUND 600 children from local slums are given coaching and support designed to help them thrive in mainstream government schools – the monthly cost per child is Rs 1,600.
+They are enrolled between the ages of four and six and admitted into state schools when ready.
+CR continue to hold computers, drawing, dance and singing classes for them, as well as give two meals a day and medical and dental support.
 Transport is also provided to ensure children attend school regularly.